wassimOubaziz/admin-dashboard/README.md

 ## Contact:

 Have questions or suggestions?
-Reach out to [Your Email] or open an issue.
+Reach out to [wassimdjaafar5@gmail.com] or open an issue.

 Take charge of your data with this powerful and elegant Admin Dashboard.
 Simplify administration tasks and make informed decisions effortlessly! 📊💻✨